|Oracle® Database Administrator's Guide

 An unhandled software error occurs

-The RECO process automatically resolves in-doubt transactions when the system, network, or software problem is resolved.
+The RECO process automatically resolves in-doubt transactions when the machine, network, or software problem is resolved.
 Until RECO can resolve the transaction, the data is locked for both reads and writes.
 The database blocks reads because it cannot determine which version of the data to display for a query.

 This section contains the following topics: